On the Nature of the Fundamental Plasma Excitation in a Plasmonic Crystal

 In our study, we have explored the samples which were fabricated from the Al$_{0.24}$Ga$_{0.76}$As/GaAs/Al$_{0.24}$Ga$_{0.76}$As heterostructure grown by the molecular beam epitaxy with a GaAs quantum well of $20$~nm thickness situated at $210$~nm beneath the crystal surface.
 Throughout the paper, we used the distance from the center of the quantum well to the crystal surface, $h=220$~nm.
 The density of two-dimensional electrons in the quantum well was $n_{s}=1.47\times 10^{12}~\text{cm}^{-2}$ with mobility $\mu = 101 000~\text{cm}^2/\text{V$\cdot$s}$, derived from the high-frequency data.
 A Cr($24$~nm)/Au($200$~nm) grid-shaped gate is evaporated on the top surface of the sample (Fig.~\ref{1}(a,b)).
 The samples made using E-beam lithography have Cr($5$~nm)/Au($95$~nm).
 The grid strips have a width from $l_g=0.8$~\textmu{}m up to $10$~\textmu{}m.
 We fabricated two sets of samples with two fixed grid periods of $p = 8$~\textmu{}m and $12$~\textmu{}m.
 A detailed table of all measured samples is listed in the Supplemental Material~\cite{Supplemental}.
 The experiments were conducted using the time-domain spectroscopy setup, which covers a frequency range from $0.15$ to $2$~THz, see Fig. 1(c).
 The spectrometer is equipped with a continuous-flow liquid helium cryostat with transparent windows.
 All measurements are performed at the base sample temperature of $T=5$~K. To minimize noise from water absorption lines in the air, the THz beam path is enclosed in an evacuated chamber.
 Spectroscopy measurements are carried out using a $6$~mm aperture positioned close to the sample to ensure that the electromagnetic radiation passes only through the grating-gate active region of the plasmonic crystal.
 The polarization of the electromagnetic radiation is directed perpendicular to the grids.

 Figure~\ref{2} shows the transmission through a series of samples with varying gate widths, keeping the grid period constant at $p = 12$~\textmu{}m.
 We refer to the Supplemental Material section for the analogous set of curves recorded for the plasmonic crystal with a period of $p = 8$~\textmu{}m~\cite{Supplemental}.
 For clarity, the curves are shifted along the vertical axis.
 Each sample exhibits several plasma resonances in the transmission spectrum.
-The dotted line marks the frequency position of the fundamental plasma resonance.
+The dotted line marks the frequency position of the fundamental plasma resonance, $N=1$, as well as harmonic $N=2,3$ modes.
 As the gate width decreases, the frequency of the fundamental plasma mode increases.
 Figure~\ref{3} summarizes the frequency positions of the fundamental plasma mode versus the grid filling factor $f = l_g/p$ measured for the plasmonic crystal with $p = 12$~\textmu{}m (a) and $8$~\textmu{}m (b).
-The dashed blue line in Fig.~\ref{3} depicts the frequency of the screened plasmon with $q=\pi/(l_g + 2h)$ calculated using Eq.~(\ref{scr_plasmon}).
-In addition, the dashed orange line in Fig.~\ref{3} depicts the frequency of the unscreened plasmon with $q=\pi/(p-l_g)$ from Eq.~(\ref{plasmon}).
+The dashed black lines in Fig.~\ref{3} depict the frequency of the plasmon modes predicted from the Kronig-Penney model Eq.~(\ref{KP})~\cite{Supplemental}.
 In computations, we take $m^{\ast} = (0.076 \pm 0.001) \, m_0$ due to the nonparabolicity of the electron conduction band occurring at such high 2D electron densities of $n_{s}=1.47\times 10^{12}~\text{cm}^{-2}$~\cite{Francisco:1988, Ekenberg:1989, Muravev:PRA2023}.
-It is obvious that the existing theoretical model marked by the blue and orange dashed lines~\cite{Aizin:2012, Popov:2015, Kachorovskii:2012, Svintsov:2019, Kachorovskii:2024} fails to describe the experimental results adequately.
+The results from model~(\ref{KP}) show a reasonable agreement with the experimental data.
+However, since the model~(\ref{KP}) is phenomenological in nature, the accuracy of the found resonant frequencies and ways for improvement are unclear.
+In addition, the model does not not account for the linewidth of the plasmon resonances, including the radiative contribution, nor does it provide information on the final line shape.